daviddarnes/david.darn.es/_posts/2016-08-16-css-in-my-html.md

 ### It's difficult to manage

-The tooling we have today means that it's pretty darn easy to plant CSS directly onto the page with a `<style>` block, or even directly applied to the element. 🛠
+The tooling we have today means that it's pretty darn easy to plant CSS directly onto the page with a `<style>` block, or even directly applied to the element. :wrench:

 ### It loads unwanted CSS

-It depends 🌈.
+It depends :rainbow:.
 If you're working on a small site like mine, the amount of unwanted CSS is not worth considering.
 However, for large scale sites and applications, you might want to look into other tooling.

 ### You can't depend on JavaScript for CSS

 You can, if your application depends on JavaScript.
 There are some cases where non-JavaScript users should be catered for.
-However, there are also cases where applications and sites with heavy dependance on JS should just go with the flow. 🌊
+However, there are also cases where applications and sites with heavy dependance on JS should just go with the flow. :ocean:

 ### I can't read the source

 Eh?
 Why are you reading the source so intently?
-Stay in the web inspector - it's all cool there. 🔬
+Stay in the web inspector - it's all cool there. :microscope:

 ## The practical test